Tuesday, April 21, 2026

 My 2023 Fitness Journey

-A month after the last recipe post, I joined a Non Profit in the advocacy of HIV and AIDS Treatment and Prevention.
-I stayed with them for 18 months before eventually moving to our Clinic partner.
-Yes, I was that busy the entire stint that I wasn't able to blog anything about my newfound career.
+I can’t believe it’s been two years since my last blog post.
+A month after my last recipe entry, I joined a non-profit that advocates for HIV and AIDS treatment and prevention.
+I stayed with them for 18 months before eventually moving to our partner clinic.
+I was so busy during that period that I never had the chance to blog about my new career path.

-My eating habit also changed.
-Yesterday was the first time I threw up while indulging on a buffet for our cheat day.
+My eating habits have also changed.
+Yesterday was actually the first time I overindulged on a buffet during a cheat day and ended up throwing up—a reminder that balance is still key.

-After gym, I went to S&R supermarket to stock up on my meal prep.
-I bought about 3 kg of boneless chicken breast, 3 kg of frozen California mix vegetables and an entire tray of eggs.
-I now consume 4 eggs per meal.
+After the gym, I went to S&R supermarket for meal prep essentials: 3 kg of boneless chicken breast, 3 kg of frozen California mix vegetables, and an entire tray of eggs (I now eat 4 eggs per meal).

 Wednesday, February 10, 2021